termon/DotNetTemplate/README.md

 The Core project contains all domain entities and service layer interfaces and has no dependencies.

-Password hashing functionality added via the ```Template.Core.Security.Hasher``` class.
-This is used in the Data project UserService to hash the user password before storing in database.

 ## Data Project

 The Data project encapsulates all data related concerns and provides implementations of any service interfaces defined in the core project.
 These include:

 1. An implementation of ```Template.Core.Services.IUserService``` using EntityFramework to handle data storage/retrieval is provided via ```Template.Data.Services.UserServiceDb```.
 2. An implementation of ```Template.Core.Services.IMailService``` using the .NET Smtp Mail provider to handle email sending is provided via ```Template.Data.Services.SmtpMailService```.

+Password hashing functionality is added via the ```Template.Data.Security.Hasher``` class.
+This is used in the Data project UserService to hash the user password before storing in database.

 ## Test Project